jimmy5227/NoteKeeperBackendAPI/README.md

 Contoso domain used as an UI for GPT interaction without code. <br />
 (Hosted on Free Tier.
 EXTREMELY SLOW TO LOAD!
 Est: 1 minute): <br />
 [https://hw1notekeepergpt.azurewebsites.net](https://hw1notekeepergpt.azurewebsites.net/) <br /><br />
-Current prompt in Program.cs set to:
+Current prompt in main Program.cs set to:
 > You are an AI assistant that returns valid JSON output only.
 Do not include extra formatting.
                             Return an object with a ""Phrases"" array containing one-word tags.
                             Now generate relevant tags for this input: